luloxi/PunkSociety/README.md

 - ✅ **Add a profile for the collector** with their NFTs and info about them
 - ✅ **Add a way for users to register their info**
-- **Add individual NFT pages** with more info about the NFT, if it's on sale, and the artist and bigger images
+- **Add individual NFT pages** with more info about the NFT, if it's on sale, and the user and bigger images
 - **Allow seeing other collectors profiles** and their NFTs

 ## Phase 2

 ### NFT Creation

-- **Gasless minting function** for artists to upload their metadata to IPFS and sign a EIP 712 message, and then wait for an investor (first minter) to pay for the contract creation transaction.
+- **Gasless minting function** for users to upload their metadata to IPFS and sign a EIP 712 message, and then wait for an investor (first minter) to pay for the contract creation transaction.
 - **Implement a database to store the signatures** that allows first minters to start a collection (Reference: [grants.buidlguidl.com](https://github.com/BuidlGuidl/grants.buidlguidl.com))
 - **Determine which Royalty standard to implement**, and start implementing it (References: [ERC-2981](https://eips.ethereum.org/EIPS/eip-2981) | [ERC-4910](https://eips.ethereum.org/EIPS/eip-4910) | [ERC-721C compared to ERC-2981 and ERC-4910](https://blog.xp.network/the-battle-for-nft-royalties-meet-the-erc-2981-erc-4920-and-erc-721c-b71d6ba28acf)
 - **First minter gets a share of the royalties** of all the NFTs minted in that collection